 Submittals made at various stages of project development must conform to a uniform standard of completeness for each phase.
-Use Exhibit 26-D to prepare deliverables for each stage of project development.
+Use Exhibit 26-D to prepare deliverables for each stage of project development for fixed bridges.
+Use Exhibits 26-D and 26-E to prepare deliverables for each stage of project development for moveable bridges.

 Design/Build projects utilize a unique submittal process due to the coincident nature of design and construction.
 The project scope will typically detail submittals required throughout the project schedule.
 Component submittals are generally allowed (e.g., substructure, superstructure, walls, etc.).
 However, specific member submittals (e.g., End Bent 1, Pier 3, I-girder details, etc.) are not allowed unless agreed to with the DSDE or SDO.
-Design/Build projects should also follow the submittal requirements outlined in Exhibit 26-D for the completeness of the specific component being submitted.
+Design/Build projects should also follow the submittal requirements outlined in Exhibits 26-D and 26-E, as appropriate, for the completeness of the specific component being submitted.

-Exhibit 26-D categorizes sheets based on four levels of completeness.
+Exhibits 26-D and 26-E categorizes sheets based on four levels of completeness.
 Each level is defined as follows:

-- 1. Preliminary (P): Basic shapes, geometry and layout of specified members are shown.
+- Preliminary (P): Basic shapes, geometry and layout of specified members are shown.
 Rebar, elevations, quantities, etc. are not required for Preliminary submittals.
 For example, the outline drawing of an end bent with complete dimensions including stationing, beam and pedestal layout but without pile layout dimensions or rebar. - 2.
 Substantially Complete (S): Shapes, geometry and layout have been finalized.
 Design is 90% complete with most rebar, plate sizes, bolt patterns, concrete strengths finalized and incorporated into the plans.
 For example, an end bent drawing with rebar, complete dimensions, pile and beam layout but without elevations or quantities. - 3.
 Complete but Subject to Change (C): The design, drawings and details are complete for the specified component.
 Only reviewer-initiated changes should be expected at this level.
 For example, an end bent drawing would be complete, including all rebar callouts, elevations, dimensions and quantities. - 4.
 Final (F): All drawings and designs are complete.
 No changes are expected at this level.
 Plans are ready to be signed and sealed by the EOR.